Problem

 Next Steps

-- This overview is intended as a stepping stone to learning SQL Server.
-If you are new to SQL Server, check out the URLs for the particular section of tips that is of most interest to you.
+- This article serves as a steppingstone to learning the platform.
+If you are new, check out the URLs for the particular section of tips that is of most interest to you.

-- If you still have questions about SQL Server or need help figuring out the next steps in your learning process, please post your comments below.
+- If you still have questions or need help figuring out the next steps in your learning process, please post your comments below.

-- As you learn SQL Server return to MSSQLTips to expand your knowledge.
+- As you learn more return to MSSQLTips to expand your knowledge.